TLCFEM/suanPan-manual/docs/Library/Element/Special/Damper01.md

 ## Damper03

-This `Damper03` is a simple 3D viscous damper.
+This `Damper03` is a simple 3D viscous/nonviscous damper.

 * Number of Nodes: 2
 * Number of DoFs: 3 (Translation: UX, Translation: UY, Translation: UZ)